 The Asynchronous Communications Interface Adapter (ACIA) provides easily implemented, program controlled interface between microprocessor based systems and serial communications data sets and modules.

-Custom designed General Perpose Input/Output (GPIO) with programmable edge interrupts, and pull up resistors
+Custom designed General Perpose Input/Output (GPIO) with optional programmable edge interrupts.

 I2C is a two-wire, bi-directional serial bus that provides a simple and efficient method of data exchange between devices.
 It is most suitable for applications requiring occasional communication over a short distance between many devices.
 The I2C standard is a true multi-master bus including collision detection and arbitration that prevents data corruption if two or more masters attempt to control the bus simultaneously.